Asymptotic Coupling and Its Applications in Information Theory: Maximal Coupling and Minimum Distance Coupling

 Any $Q_{XY}\in C(P_{X},P_{Y})$ achieving $\widetilde{\mathcal{D}}_{d}(P_{X},P_{Y})$ is called a \emph{minimum excess-distance probability coupling} of $P_{X},P_{Y}$. \end{defn} The excess-distance probability (or excess-distortion probability) is an important distortion measure in information theory \cite{steinberg1996simulation,Han03}.
 Define the exponents as

 and

 An asymptotic result for the problem of minimum excess-distance probability coupling is stated in the following theorem.
-The proof is provided in Appendix \ref{sec:MinExcessDistProbCoupling}. \begin{prop}[Minimum Excess-Distance Probability Coupling] Given two distributions $P_{X}$ and $P_{Y}$, we have: \begin{enumerate}[leftmargin=*] \item If $\mathcal{D}(P_{X},P_{Y})>d$, then $\widetilde{\mathcal{D}}_{d}(P_{X}^{n},P_{Y}^{n})\to1$ exponentially fast as $n\to\infty$.
-Moreover, we have
+The proof is provided in Appendix \ref{sec:MinExcessDistProbCoupling}. \begin{prop}[Minimum Excess-Distance Probability Coupling] Given two distributions $P_{X}$ and $P_{Y}$, we have: